pagkly/Zed/Investopedia3/Scope.md

 Scope
 ## What Is Scope?

 Scope refers to the combined objectives and requirements needed to complete a project.
 The term is often used in project management.
 Properly defining the scope of a project allows managers to estimate costs and the time required to finish the project.
 That's what makes scope management such an important part of business—it saves both time and money.
-There are generally two different types of scope in [project management](https://www.investopedia.com/articles/wealth-management/021616/project-manager-job-description-average-salary.asp).
+There are generally two different types of scope in [[project management]](https://www.investopedia.com/articles/wealth-management/021616/project-manager-job-description-average-salary.asp).
 These are project and product scope.

 ### Key Takeaways